markusos/simple-search/README.md

 A Simple Search Engine in PHP

-- Query document index for documents containing tokens in query.
+- Query the document index using multi word queries.
-- Result documents are ranked with TF-IDF term weighting and cosine similarity.
+- Search result is ranked with TF-IDF term weighting and cosine similarity.
+- Uses MongoDB to persist the search index and all indexed documents.

 ### License